llvm/llvm-project/llvm/docs/NVPTXUsage.rst

 """"""""""

-The '``llvm.nvvm.fshr.clamp``' family of intrinsic functions performs a clamped funnel shift right: the first two values are concatenated as { %a : %b } (%a is the most significant bits of the wide value), the combined value is shifted right, and the least significant bits are extracted to produce a result that is the same size as the original arguments.
-The shift amount is the minimum of the value of %c and the bit width of the integer type.
+The '``llvm.nvvm.fshr.clamp``' family of intrinsic functions performs a clamped funnel shift right: the first two values are concatenated as { %hi : %lo } (%hi is the most significant bits of the wide value), the combined value is shifted right, and the least significant bits are extracted to produce a result that is the same size as the original arguments.
+The shift amount is the minimum of the value of %n and the bit width of the integer type.

 Other Intrinsics